kordup/Slacker/README.md

 # Slacker By Team R00T
 > A Tool To Make Your Lazy Ass Useful

-Slacker is a combination of hacking tools with global variables.
+Slacker is a combination of other hacking tools, utilizing global variables - providing quicker tool navigation.
 Slacker does a lot of the work for you - making hacking easier, quicker, and more efficient.
-Version .5 because the toolset is yet to be complete!
+This is Version .5 because the toolset is yet to be complete!
 Feel free to drop some constructive critisism/tool requests.

 NOTE:
 I am not responsible for any illegal activity you do with this tool.